dashevo/dashmate/README.md

 ### Configure node

-The `config` command is used to describe your node configuration before starting the node.
+The `config` command is used to manage your node configuration before starting the node.
 Several system configurations are provided as a starting point:

  - base - basic config for use as template
  - local - standalone node for local development
  - evonet - node with Evonet configuration
  - testnet - node with testnet configuration

 You can modify and use the system configs directly, or create your own.
 You can base your own configs on one of the system configs using the `mn config:create CONFIG [FROM]` command.
-You must select a config (or specify it with the `--config=<config>` option) before running other commands.
-The `base` config is selected by default.
+You must set a default config with `mn config:default CONFIG` or specify a config with the `--config=<config>` option when running commands.
+The `base` config is initially set as default.

 ```
 USAGE